cerbero90/laravel-enum/README.md

 php artisan enum:make
 ```

 If we don't provide any argument, prompts appear to let us define the enum namespace, backing type and cases.
-Otherwise we can define all of them via command line:
+Otherwise we can specify all of them via command line:

 ```bash
 php artisan enum:make App/Enums/Enum CaseOne CaseTwo